BHASVIC-CompSci/.github/profile/README.md

-## Hi there 👋
+## Github Guides

-## Gitting good at Github
+Welcome to the BHASVIC computer science org, remember to sign in to view your files

-Welcome to the BHASVIC computer science org, remember to sign in to view your files :D
+Use the guides below whilst you're still learning github and refer to them whenever you're doing a task to make sure it goes correctly

 <img align="right" src="https://github.com/BHASVIC-CompSci/.github/blob/main/profile/Media/githubFlowchart.png">